Episode #403 (Originally aired 09/16/16)

 But I mean,

 but I'm glad we saw her true feelings for once.
+She doesn't really give it.

 And by the way, she said deplorable just about 12 hours after her campaign said she's going to become more uplifting and aspirational so the voters can see what's in her heart amidst all the cacophony and noise.

-if you were running against donald trump your message would be anti-trump too
+If you were running against Donald Trump, your message would be anti-Trump, too.

-you say
+And by the way, you say

+at least she sticks to the facts in her anti-message.
 Donald Trump has said Hillary will repeal the Second Amendment.

 Is that your understanding of what she has said in the past?

-He said she wants to release all violent criminals from jail.
+He said she wants to release all

+violent criminals from jail.
 She wants to release all of them.

 She has actually said that she doesn't like the Heller decision, which was the Supreme Court decision that held that individuals have a private right to bear arms under the Second Amendment.

-She actually has been very critical of President Obama because she thinks he hasn't gone far enough on open borders and he's been deported many people in this country.
+She's pretty hostile to that.
+She actually has been very critical of President Obama because she thinks he hasn't gone far enough on open borders and he's deported many people in this country.

-So look, Bill, you in one hour show, you cover more issues and more substance than she covers in a month.
+So, look, Bill, you in one hour show, you cover more issues and more substance than she covers in a month.
+She doesn't talk about issues.

 When's the last time she gave a speech on taxes, on the middle class, on education, on health care?
+She just doesn't do it.
+All right, I don't have time to go through all of his lies.

 We only have an hour.

+But let's.
 I can bat them all down.

 Oh, let's do it.
+Come on.

 Come on, Bill.

 But let's just divide it for the moment between the scary and the false.
+Now, let's start with the scary.

-Hillary said at the end of her convention speech,
+Hillary said at the end of her convention speech:

-Okay, just in the last couple of weeks, what he has said is Iranian sailors have made obscene gestures at our boats so we should blow them out of the water.
+Okay, just in the last couple of weeks, what he has said is Iranian sailors have made obscene gestures at our boats, so we should blow them out of the water.

-Is he really a man who has the temperament honestly Kellyanne 20 years of friendship?
+Is he really a man who has the temperament, honestly, Kellyanne, 20 years of friendship?

-Yes, and by the way, speaking of Baben, he is occupying serious real estate in her head.
+Yes, and by the way, speaking of Bated,

+he is occupying serious real estate in her head.
+I mean, who's been losing in the polls?
 Who seems very rattled and not very nimble off of her script these days?

+As you said in your monologue, what the heck happened?
 You said it a little bit differently, but I'll clean it up.
+What the heck happened?
+I mean, she had this in the bag.

+The race is over.
 So let's do look at the polls now four or five weeks later.

 We're winning in some of these swing states that Mitt Romney lost where she was way ahead because she thought

 it would just be a complete blowout, that she just had to bide her time, sit on her lead, wait out the clock.
+She tried to do that against Bernie Sanders.

 He won 22 states.

-She tried to do it against Barack Obama in 2008, and he whooped her, and he won.
+She tried to do it against Barack Obama in 2008, and he whooped her and he won.
+And so I actually think we're going to win, Bill.

 You know it.
+You feel it.

 I think you're getting nervous.

+Oh, I am getting nervous.
 But it's not because Trump is good.

 It's because people are stupid.
+That's why I'm getting nervous.

-That's something you always say.
+That's something you don't want to say.

-I'll tell you why I'm getting nervous, and I'll do it with a Donald Trump quote from The Art of the Deal.
+And I'll do it with a Donald Trump quote from The Art of the Deal.
+He said, I play to people's fantasies.

 People want to believe that something is the biggest and the greatest and the most spectacular.
+I call it truthful hyperbole.

 I call it lying.